Marx Brothers: 1929–1933: Paramount

 The Brothers' next film, Horse Feathers (1932), in which the brothers satirized the American college system and Prohibition, was their most popular film yet, and won them the cover of Time magazine.
-It included a running gag from their stage work, in which Harpo produces a ludicrous array of props from inside his coat, including a wooden mallet, a fish, a coiled rope, a tie, a poster of a woman in her underwear, a cup of hot coffee, a sword and (just after Groucho warns him that he "can't burn the candle at both ends") a candle burning at both ends.
+It included a running gag from their stage work, in which Harpo produces an improbable array of props from inside his coat, including a wooden mallet, a fish, a coiled rope, a tie, a poster of a woman in her underwear, a cup of hot coffee, a sword and (just after Groucho warns him that he "can't burn the candle at both ends") a candle burning at both ends.

 During this period Chico and Groucho starred in a radio comedy series, Flywheel, Shyster and Flywheel.
 Though the series was short lived, much of the material developed for it was used in subsequent films.

 Their last Paramount film, Duck Soup (1933), directed by Academy Award winner Leo McCarey, is the highest rated of the five Marx Brothers films on the American Film Institute's "100 years ...
 100 Movies" list.
 It did not do as well financially as Horse Feathers, but was the sixth-highest grosser of 1933.
 The film sparked a dispute between the Marxes and the village of Fredonia, New York.
 "Freedonia" was the name of a fictional country in the script, and the city fathers wrote to Paramount and asked the studio to remove all references to Freedonia because "it is hurting our town's image".
 Groucho fired back a sarcastic retort asking them to change the name of their town, because "it's hurting our picture".